 Makeup will improve how you look on camera – models, actors and TV personalities always have makeup!
 That being said, small acne, blemishes, eye bags etc. are easily removed in post-production – so if you have a long night or a new pimple decides to pop up right before your headshot session, you can rely on our retouching instead of of makeup to cover up.
 About 10% of our male clients and about 20% of our female clients have makeup professionally done before their headshot session.

 You know your hair best so if it will need some product or a comb by that time of day, bring it with you.
 We generally don’t recommend getting your hair cut or colored the day before or, even worse, on the day of your session.
 You may not actually like the style and men in particular may have bits of hair on their forehead.
 Women should have a think beforehand about tying hair up, back, or down - review in the mirror the night before you’re not sure.

 To the extent possible, rest well the night before, eat clean and stay hydrated.
 If thats not possible, then there is retouching…

 What is included in retouching?

-We apply what we call “standard retouching” to all images that leave our studio.
-The goal of our standard retouching is to make you look as fresh and clean as possible, including: lightening wrinkles or bags under the eyes, removing blemishes, pimples, lint or fly-away hairs, reducing shine, whitening teeth slightly, and smoothing out "bumps" in jacket shoulders or sleeves.
-If requested, we may additionally make the face slightly less round, slim bare arms, or enlarge one eye slightly to make more symmetrical.
+We apply what we call “standard retouching” to all images that delivered by our studio – the goal is to make you look as neat and clean as possible, including: lightening wrinkles or eye bags, removing pimples, lint or fly-away hairs, reducing shine, whitening teeth, and smoothing out "bumps" in jacket shoulders or sleeves.
+If requested, we may additionally make the face slightly less round, slim arms, or enlarge one eye slightly to make more symmetrical.
 Any request outside of the above is subject to feasibility, and therefore may not be possible.

-We never retouch to the point of looking fake or plastic.
+We never retouch to the point of looking fake.